-Row 1 (Crochet Row): Ch 16, sc into second ch from hook, and into each ch across.
+Row 1 (Crochet Row): Ch 16 (or any multiple of 5 + 1), sc into second ch from hook, and into each ch across.

 Row 2: (Loop Row): Place crochet loop onto knitting needle, *insert hook into back loop of next st, yo, pull yarn through and place loop onto knitting needle, repeat from * to end of row.